| | Vol. 21 No. 1

 But merit scholarship offers from other Illinois colleges and

+universities are diverting some of those top students.
 According to the Chicago Sun-Times, merit aid has jumped

 221 percent nationally to $2.1 billion over the past decade.